 Education Law2 provides for the funding of charter schools' operating budgets.
 The public school district in which a student resides is considered the student's resident school district.
 A charter school derives most of its operating revenues from the school districts in which its students reside.
 Charter schools are required to keep an accurate, up-to-date attendance record of student enrollment and report this data to the students' resident school districts in a timely manner.
 Based on enrollment, count, attendance, or full-time equivalent (FTE)3 attendance, a charter school bills the resident school districts for providing services to the students enrolled in the charter school.
 The resident school districts directly pay the charter school based on a reimbursement rate established by the New York State Education Department (SED).
-The school bills the resident school districts for their students' tuition in six installments during the fiscal year.
+Charter schools bill the resident school districts for their students' tuition in six installments during the fiscal year.

-The School had approximately 300 students enrolled as of August 31, 2012.
-We reviewed four resident school district bills for three resident school districts whose students comprised an average of 95 percent of the student population during the 2011-12 and 2012-13 fiscal years to determine whether the billing invoices were accurate and supported.
-The following chart shows the number of students and amounts billed for each bill selected for the three school districts:
+The School had approximately 300 students enrolled as of July 1, 2012.
+We reviewed four resident school district bills totaling \$2.6 million for three resident school districts whose students comprised an average of 95 percent of the student population during the 2011-12 and 2012-13 fiscal years to determine whether the billing invoices were accurate and supported.
+Table 1 shows the number of students and amounts billed to the three resident school districts:

-Table 1: Student Enrollment and Billing
+Table 1 : Student Enrollment and Billing

 Bill Date Number of Students Total Billed

-October 1, 2012 294 \$695,078
+August 1, 2011 212 \$529,450

-June 1, 2012 290 \$683,074
+February 1, 2012 202 \$502,809

-February 1, 2012 260 \$612,195
+June 1, 2012 322 \$803,772

-December 1, 2011 265 \$623,212
+October 1, 2012 309 \$769,667